FAQs

 Will I receive training?

-The Friends of Parks SA Board and NPWS staff can assist with training opportunities in consultation with rangers and specialist DEW officers.
-The Friends of Parks SA Inc. Board also sponsors some training each year i.e. bushcare.
+The Friends of Parks and Nature Board and NPWS staff can assist with training opportunities in consultation with rangers and specialist DEW officers.
+The Friends of Parks and Nature Inc. Board also sponsors some training each year i.e. bushcare.

 NPWS offers some training courses including chainsaw use, flora identification, safe use of chemicals etc.